dennisorlando/pralmak/README.md

 I made a script to automatically install the layout.
 (sometimes, the layout gets randomly removed and you need to run the script again; X11 updates are probably to blame)

+Layers:
-layer1 and layer2 - the querty modifiers layer (ctrl,alt,super)
+- layer1 and layer2 - the querty modifiers layer (ctrl,alt,super)
-layer3 and layer4 - the actual Halmak keyboard
+- layer3 and layer4 - the actual Halmak keyboard
-layer5 and layer6 - mac style special symbols for the ralt switch ^it took me 1 hour to realize that ralt=right alt=AltGr :,,,,)
+- layer5 and layer6 - mac style special symbols for the ralt switch
+^it took me 1 hour to realize that ralt="right alt"=AltGr :,)

 ~~It kind of works system wide, but not everywhere, some electron apps are fucked.
 I have no other solution for VS Code other than manually